-Provision for expected credit losses of trade receivables and contract assets
+Provision for expected credit losses of trade receivables

 The company uses a provision matrix to calculate ECLs for trade receivables.
 The provision rates are based on days past due for Companyings of various customer segments that have similar loss patterns (i.e., by product type, customer type and rating).